fkohl04/expiration-monitoring/Motivation.md

 And implementing a solution based on this thought is not a big deal.
 If a service depends on a certificate, it has to have access to it in some way and therefore can also access its expiration date.
-The continuous monitoring of applications should be implemented in every company.
+A continuous monitoring of applications should be implemented in every enterprise-grade software (Gibt es hierfür noch eine Referenz o.ä.?).
 Combining this, we can make our application communicate to the monitoring tools which certificates it is using and when these will expire.

 ## Example for JVM services using Micrometer, Prometheus and Grafana